betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/task.md

 ## Clear Objective

 Migrate the project's task management from `Makefile`s to `mise-en-place` by creating a root `mise.toml` file, removing `Makefile`s from `src/` subdirectories, and establishing `mise.toml` files in `src/` subdirectories for their specific tasks.
 The root `mise.toml` will focus on global tools (e.g., `python`) and orchestration, delegating sub-repository specific tasks.
-Integrate `hk` for managing commit hooks and linters, and establish code formatters for HDLs. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vhdlfmt`) are assumed to be installed manually on the system and available in the PATH.
+Integrate `hk` for managing commit hooks and linters, and establish code formatters for HDLs. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vsg`) are assumed to be installed manually on the system and available in the PATH.
 Future work may involve integrating these into a tool manager like Aqua or Mise registry.**

 ## Acceptance Criteria